zicli-synergy/mock-shop/README.md

 - A user can see his/her cart.
 - User can delete product from thier cart.

-## Authentication
-- You're expected to use `BEARER TOKEN` and `JWT` to handle all authentications and Authorizations.

 ## Tools
 - Server side Framework: ***Nodejs/Express***
 - Linting: ***ESLint***